dmocoder/advent-of-code/2020/day-4/README.md

 For this day I improved my basic rust code somewhat.
 I had previously been using lots of nesting and use of `unwrap()` to get around the `Option` & `Result` types returned by many of Rust's fundamental methods.

 After reading this [excellent blog post](https://qubyte.codes/blog/parsing-input-from-stdin-to-structures-in-rust) I realised how much cleaner and easier it is to use methods such as `filter_map` to iterate through only lines that were successfully read in.
-Previously I was reading from a file whose name was harcoded.
+Previously I was reading from a file whose name was hardcoded.
 This meant copy and pasting this method into every solution:
 ```
 fn read_lines<P>(filename: P) -> io::Result<io::Lines<io::BufReader<File>>>
 where P: AsRef<Path>, {